Advantages of LCD monitors over CRT monitors

 Disadvantages of LCDs versus CRT and Answers to Them

-- Color: CRT’s used to have a wider color gamut than LCD monitors; however, with improved color filters and LED backlights, LCD’s are surpassing color capability of CRTs.
+- Color: CRT’s generally have a wider color gamut than LCD monitors.
+In the future, LED backlights will allow LCD’s to surpass color capability of CRTs.

 - Higher refresh rate: CRT monitors are often run at high refresh rates to reduce the appearance of flicker.
 LCD’s show a continuous, flicker-free image.